AP Chemistry Overview

 Our Rating: 4 / 5

-AP Chemistry Crash Course aims to cut out the fluff, and cover only materials required for the actual exam.
+AP Chemistry Crash Course review book aims to cut out the fluff, and cover only materials required for the actual exam.
 Perfect for the student who is short on study time, or otherwise looking for a quick and relevant review prior to taking the AP Chemistry test.
-Features included in the book:
+Features included in the review book:

 - Detailed test-taking strategies for both multiple choice and essay sections of the AP Chemistry exam.